Giorgio-Colombo/cs50x/README.md

 # cs50x
-database of every assignment from cs50x
+This is the database of every my assignment from cs50x